-Week 11, Friday 18 May 2012
+Week 6, Friday 18 January 2013

-Students must also submit to Damocles, the plagiarism detection software.
+Students must also submit the assignment to Damocles, the plagiarism detection software.

-Assignment 2 - Organisational and Social impacts of Information Technology - Resource Kit Summary
+Assignment 2 - Organisational and Social Impacts of Information Technology - Resource Kit Summary

-Each team should produce an online summary (on the Moodle Wiki) of the resource kit they have compiled on the nominated topic related IT Profession practice, as well as an email announcement.
+Each team should produce an online summary (on the Moodle Wiki for their tutorial group) of the resource kit they have compiled on the nominated topic related to IT Professional practice, as well as an email announcement.
 There is no specific word requirement for this assessment.

 - 1. Selection of resources (e.g. complementary, no duplication) - 2.
-Organisation and presentation of summary
+Organisation and presentation of summary - 3.
+Quality of the email, in terms of content, layout, tone and grammar